-The next day is largely spent resting, as befits Godsday.
-Similarly, much of Waterday is spent resting, preparing for the evening’s festivities.
+The next two days are largely spent resting, preparing for Sunday evening’s festivities.

 That evening, the Shields of the Sorrowfell travel to The Heart of Scandshar.
 It is a strange place, bearing a strong urban and industrial motif.
 Bezaldooz and some of the other arcane dabblers suspect that Torili Two-Spirit might be using the place to establish a symbolic connection with Scandshar, in essence making the place the literal heart of Scandshar.

 Whatever the case, the Shields state their business to the guards at the door, who proceed to wave them through.
 A pair of sentries standing guard before the doors into the back of the club similarly let them pass once their business has been explained.

 They are led to a relaxed, upper-class pub area.
 Several servants flit around.
 Two tables are set for primero, and the bar hosts the bartender and moneychanger for the evening.
 The Shields just catch sight of Torili Two-Spirit heading into another door leading out of the room.